Danny-LM/White-Usagi-API/README.md

 ## Description

 The White Usagi API serves as the backend for managing a collection of anime-related data.
-It provides a structured and efficient way to access and manipulate information about anime titles, their associated genres, the studios that produce them, and individual episodes.
+It provides a structured and efficient way to access and manipulate information about anime titles, their associated genres, the studios that produce them, individual episodes, and user accounts.
 This API is designed to be consumed by frontend applications to create rich and interactive user experiences for anime enthusiasts.
+It also includes user authentication and profile management functionalities.

 ## Installation